Microsoft/azure-docs.pt-pt/articles/container-registry/container-registry-tutorial-base-image-update.md

 [!INCLUDE [cloud-shell-try-it.md](../../includes/cloud-shell-try-it.md)]

 Se quiser utilizar a CLI do Azure localmente, terá de ter a versão **2.0.46** ou posterior da CLI do Azure instalada.
 Executar `az --version` para localizar a versão.
-Se você precisar instalar ou atualizar a CLI, consulte [instalar CLI do Azure][azure-cli].
+If you need to install or upgrade the CLI, see [Install Azure CLI][azure-cli].

 ## <a name="prerequisites"></a>Pré-requisitos